 -In case of setting up a tent to avoid the camping areas and nearby without permission and notice that is illegal to set up a tent in Spain.
 If it is wanted to take the risk, set up the tent in a remote place at sunset and wake up early to avoid forest rangers.
 During summertime, there are more controls.

 -Your safety is our concern but it is your responsibility.
 Hiking in nature requires a minimum of preparation and wearing warm clothes and proper boots always with us.

 Transportation to El Pilar

 How to get to La Palma: Do you need to know how to get to La Isla Bonita?
-Check out our post about transportation to La Palma.
+Check out our post about La Palma: Hiking in La Palma.

 Public transportation: There is no public transportation for arriving at El Pilar.
 It is possible to do it by car, taxi or hitch-hiking.
 The closest bus stop is “Entrada de Tunel B” from where there are 8km and is the best place to do hitchhike during the mornings.